JSteveT/algorithmic-trading-strategies/README.md

 ## Project Overview

-This project explores algorithmic trading strategies using historical stock market data and machine learning.
-The system is designed to collect and clean stock data, implement trading strategies, optimize their parameters, backtest their performance, and visualize results.
-It also includes a dashboard for user interaction and prediction.
+This project will explore differnet algorithmic trading strategies using historical stock market data.
+This implementation will also implemente machine learning.
+The systems design collects and cleans data, analysis trading strategies, parameter optimiation, backtesting for performance metrics and displays visuale results.
+The project also has a dashboard to provide users interaction a prediction.

-Key focus areas include:
+Key areas include the following:
 - Moving Average Crossover strategies (enhanced with ATR and Bollinger Bands)
 - RSI-based trading systems
 - Linear Regression-based stock price prediction